 Day 1 - Marmaris, Kumlubuku

 Marmaris is a port city and a tourist resort on the Mediterranean coast, located in southwest Turkey, in Muğla Province.
 Marmaris is a heavenly corner where you can see all grades and harmonies of green and blue during the twelve months of the year.
-The abundance of bays in the long coast line; its being a natural port; ancient cities; natural attractions; Blue Cruise facilities, marina for 800 boat and water-sports facilities are the peculiarities making Marmaris a paradise for tourists.
-Marmaris is one of the most elegant yachting resorts of Turkey.
+The abundance of bays in the long coastline; it's being a natural port; ancient cities; natural attractions; Blue Cruise facilities, the marina for 800 boat and water-sports facilities are the peculiarities making Marmaris a paradise for tourists.
+Marmaris is one of the most elegant yachting resorts in Turkey.
 A point to meet the most beautiful boats.
 Ultramarine blue sea, mountains and pinewoods sketch the landscape.
 Many choices of shops, cafes, restaurants are to be found along the narrow streets of the town.